 There are debts owing to two former related parties, one being Mr. Ray Hrkac, a former director and a former officer (prior to November 16, 2016) and the other being Mr. Chris Hrkac, the son of Mr. Ray Hrkac, and a consultant who has provided services to the Company.
 The debt to related parties is a current liability and is past due.
 The debts are non-interest bearing.
+See Note 16(e).

-See Note 6 regarding Advances from related parties.
+See Note 5 regarding Advances from related parties.

-A wholly owned management company of one of the directors provided some administrative and accounting services to the Company during 2015 and 2016.
-The fees charged for those services totaled \$4,100 (none of the fees charged were for the services of the director to the Company).
-The Company was not billed until 2017.
+A wholly owned management company of one of the directors provided some administrative and accounting services to the Company from 2015 to present.
+The fees charged for those services totaled \$6,000 (none of the fees charged were for the services of the director to the Company) and were billed in 2017.